gwen-interpreter/gwen/doc/LOGO.md

 these conditions converges to and orbits around a chaotic region.
 The Lorenz attractor, discovered by
 [Edward Lorenz](http://en.wikipedia.org/wiki/Edward_Lorenz) shows one such trajectory that looks like a butterfly.
-The Gwen logo captures this beautiful image with the proposition that Gwen can detect chaotic behavior.
+The logo captures this image with the proposition that Gwen can detect chaotic behavior.